microsoft/evodiff/README.md

 Note that you can only start-query or start-msa, not both.
 To generate unconditionally, omit the flags (see the example in the above section).

+To create the Potts model, which serves as a baseline, we use [CCMpredPy and CCMgen](https://github.com/soedinglab/CCMgen/wiki/Getting-Started-with-CCMgen-and-CCMpredPy).

 ### Analysis of generations
 To access the test sequences:
 ```